Information for our clients!

 The Sunshine Home Share program uses a thoughtful matching process to promote safety and compatibility while supporting a mutually beneficial relationship between the Home Provider and the Home Seeker.

 National Council on Aging is a wonderful organization that pulls together information and resources for seniors.
 Their website is www.NCOA.org.
 You can subscribe to their newsletter at their website and it provides current and relevant information.

-Veterans, Spouses of Veterans, Widows of Veterans, would you benefit from In-home care at NO COST to you?
+Veterans, spouses, widows – would you benefit from in-home help at NO COST to you?

 Light housekeeping, meal preparation, shopping, transportation, companionship & more?
 Visit http://www.veteransaideathome.com/ to learn more.